qsebring3930/cs2mulch/_pages/bst.md

 ## Licenses and Attributions

 The Acorn deck uses the [Acme](https://fonts.google.com/specimen/Acme) font.
+Layout and graphic design were done in [Component Studio](https://component.studio/).
 All images for this deck were adapted from images found at [SVGRepo](https://www.svgrepo.com/) and are licensed under [Creative Commons BY 4.0](https://creativecommons.org/licenses/by/4.0/).